Spraill/semi-classical-slab-response-function/doc/usage/99_maintaining_docs.rst

 =====================

 This documentation is generated using `sphinx <https://www.sphinx-doc.org/en/master/>`_.
-The docs are automatically built and published to github pages on a merge into the `main <https://www.sphinx-doc.org/en/master/>`_ branch, using GitHub actions.
+The docs are automatically built and published to GitHub Pages on a merge into the `main <https://www.sphinx-doc.org/en/master/>`_ branch, using GitHub actions.

 These pages are written using ReStructured Text (RST).
 Here's a